bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ![Connect Carrier via UI](https://storage.googleapis.com/bigcommerce-production-dev-center/images/connection%20settings.png)

 An API user can connect your carrier to the store by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
-The connection fields that you provided BigCommerce are sent in the request.
+The carrier ID that you obtained during app setup, as well as the connection fields that you provided BigCommerce are sent in the request.

 <!-- theme:info  -->
 > #### Note